pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 wish to use a different scoped session facade, such as a request-scoped session object provided by a Web framework.

+With the database setup, the ``SQLAlchemyActiveRecordStrategy`` can be constructed, and used to store events using SQLAlchemy.

 .. code:: python